Genivia/SJOT/README.md

     [[ type, ..., type ]] union of types (choice of one of these types) { "prop": type, ... } object with typed properties

-A `type` is a type expression listed above or the name of a type defined in the dictionary as a key with a type expression as its value.
+A `type` is a type expression listed above or a named type `"#name"` defined in the dictionary as a key with a type expression as its value.
 In other words, a named type defined in the dictionary with a type expression is like a `typedef` in C/C++.